srijith98/News-App/README.md

 # News App

-A simple React-Redux app with cards containing various new topics and its description.
+A simple React-Redux app with cards containing various news topics and its description.
 It also contains various actions to like, dislike, bookmark and also to delete a particular post from further viewing.

 ## Available Scripts